ggreer/geoff.greer.fm/_posts/2012-09-10-adding-pthreads-to-ag.md

 That's right, my benchmark data set is 5.8 gigabytes.
 Ag doesn't actually search through the whole 5.8 gigabytes in 1.4 seconds.
 The total amount of data searched is around 400MB.
 Still, I'm surprised that it's faster than `du`.

 I think this project is starting to wrap up.
-Now that I've gotten things as fast as I can, it'll be mostly feature requests and bug fixes.
+Now that I've gotten things as fast as I can, most changes will be feature requests and bug fixes.
 It was a fun journey.
 I learned a lot of things about a lot of things, and I'm sure I'll use that knowledge elsewhere.

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>
 <script type="text/javascript">